AvePoint/FLY-Migration/PowerShell/README.md

 ## Get FLY URL and API Key
 To make sure your PowerShell scripts connect to FLY, you have to assign two common parameters to your cmdlet.
 1. BaseUri - The URL of you FLY Manager.
 For example, https://localhost:20100
 2. ApiKey - The key to authorize the API calls.
-You can get the API key from AMP interface > Management > General Settings > API Keys.
+You can get the API key from FLY interface > Management > General Settings > API Keys.